dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The `verification` element consists of the following elements:

 `trust_framework`: REQUIRED.
-URI determing the trust framework governing the identification verification process and the identity assurance level of the OP.
+URI determing the trust framework governing the identity verification process and the identity assurance level of the OP.

 An example value is "https://openid.net/trust_frameworks/eidas/loa_high", which denotes a notified eID system under eIDAS providing identity assurance at level of assurance "High".